yogthos/clojure-error-message-catalog/README.md

 ### Error file format

-Would be really helpful to have all three in the error file:
+Would be really helpful to have the following in the error file:

 * Exception
 * Description of the exception